pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 [View this model on Sketchfab](https://sketchfab.com/3d-models/marble-fragment-from-the-schiedam-prize-wreck-523d2896ebeb4d98975570698b1f4a8c)

-A carved piece of white marble, found by diving on the *Schiedam* wreck of 1684 before site was designated a Protected Wreck in 1982.
+A carved piece of white marble, found by diving on the *Schiedam* wreck of 1684 before the site was designated a Protected Wreck in 1982.
 The stone is cleanly cut on all sides, with saw marks on one face and a possible fixing point underneath it.

 The piece appears to be the base of a Classical style architectural carving.
 It may have been retrieved from some higher status premises in Tangier to be loaded on to the ship for evacuation to England along with other valuable fittings, gear and guns.